Developmental Education (DVED)

-This course focuses on evaluation criteria and formative and summative evaluation of developmental students.
-A general model for evaluation of developmental programs, preparation of evaluation reports, and relevant research findings on student and program evaluation will be explored and examined.
+Students focus on evaluation criteria and formative and summative evaluation of developmental students.
+A general model for evaluation of developmental programs, preparation of evaluation reports, and relevant research findings on student and program evaluation are explored and examined.

 DVED 7367.
 Designing Lrning Env in Dev Ed.
 3 Hours.

-This course focuses on instructional design and development, theoretical/philosophical approaches to teaching; current research in developmental instruction; and, cognitive and non-cognitive factors in learning and classroom assessment.
-The course explores major issues, problems, methods, and best practices in the design and delivery of developmental education and learning assistance.
+Students focus on instructional design and development, theoretical/philosophical approaches to teaching, current research in developmental instruction, and cognitive and non-cognitive factors in learning and classroom assessment.
+Student explore major issues, problems, methods, and best practices in the design and delivery of developmental education and learning assistance.